Arnhem Space Centre

-The Arnhem Space Centre is a commercial spaceport near Nhulunbuy, in Arnhem Land, Australia.
-The facility is owned and operated by Equatorial Launch Australia, both of which were founded by Scott Wallis in 2016.
-ASC was the location of NASA's first non-orbital sounding rocket launch from a commercial spaceport outside the United States, which took place on 27 June 2022.
+The Arnhem Space Centre is a commercial spaceport near Nhulunbuy, in Arnhem Land, Australia founded by Scott Wallis in 2015, as part of the founding team.
+The founding team secured a contract to bring NASA to Australia, a lease with the Gumatj and met all licensing requirements for a launch to take place.
+The facility was managed by build for purpose company Equatorial Launch Australia.
+The Arnhem Space Centre was the site of NASA's first non-orbital sounding rocket launch from a commercial spaceport outside the United States, which took place on 27 June 2022.
+After the initial set of launches, there were plans for other private companies to use the site, but operations stalled in 2024 due to lack of consultation on the part of ELA with the Northern Land Council.

 Background

-The project took six years to develop, and the small team worked from Canberra to obtain a lease, sign the NASA contract and design the site.
+The Arnhem Space Centre project took over six years to develop, and the small founding team worked from Canberra to obtain a lease, sign the NASA contract and design the site.
 It was announced publicly in 2019.
+The location near the Equator allows launches to be conducted cheaper and quicker than alternatives.

 Description

 The spaceport is located near Nhulunbuy, a township on the Gove Peninsula in north-east Arnhem Land, in the Northern Territory.
-The ASC is owned and operated by Equatorial Launch Australia (ELA), which has its head office in Adelaide, South Australia.
+The ASC was managed by Equatorial Launch Australia (ELA), which has its head office in Adelaide, South Australia.

-Arnhem Space Centre is equipped to launch both sub-orbital flights and small orbital flights.
+Arnhem Space Centre was equipped to launch both sub-orbital flights and small orbital flights.
 The site's location, only 12 degrees south of the equator, is preferable for orbital rockets launching east, as extra speed is provided due to the spin of Earth.
 It is the first commercial spaceport in Australia, and as of July 2022 the only one.
-Scott Wallis, the founder, was a flight test navigator with the Royal Australian Airforce and had experience developing spaceports.
-His understanding of sub orbital rocketry led him to believe that substantial fuel can be saved by launching from as close to the equator as possible.